-- (i) UCBs are normally not expected to enrol non-banking financial institutions like investment and financial companies as their members since it would be in contravention of the State Co-operative Societies Act concerned and will also not be in conformity with the provisions of model by-law No.9 recommended for adoption, by all banks. - (ii) Therefore, the UCBs are not permitted to finance Non-Banking Financial Companies (NBFCs), other than those engaged in hire purchase / leasing.
-Such NBFCs stand reclassified as Asset Finance Companies vide DNBS circular dated September 15, 2008.
+- (i) UCBs are normally not expected to enroll non-banking financial institutions like investment and financial companies as their members since it would be in contravention of the State Co-operative Societies Act concerned and will also not be in conformity with the provisions of model bye-law No.9 recommended for adoption, by all banks. - (ii) Therefore, the UCBs are not permitted to finance non-banking financial companies (NBFCs), other than those engaged in hire purchase / leasing.
+Such NBFCs stand reclassified as Asset Finance Companies vide DNBS Circular dated September 15, 2008.